Updated May 2023

 Dux-Soup offers a variety of skipping features and creates a powerful tool to filter your potential leads on LinkedIn.
 Take a look at this article to learn more about the skipping options available in Dux-Soup.

-If you're not already a Dux-Soup user, then why not take advantage of our 2-week free trial.
+If you're not already a Dux-Soup user, then why not take advantage of our 2-week free trial?
 Just click on the link below to get started.

-In this blog, we show you an advanced feature called Skip profiles that match pattern (Dux-Soup Options, Skipping tab).
+In this blog, we show you an advanced feature called 'Skip profiles that match pattern'.
 By adding additional filtering rules using regular expression, you will complement the LinkedIn search and skipping functionality.
-For example:
+To do that, switch to the “expert” mode in the Dux-Soup Options panel, User tab:

 If you have a specific list of companies or LinkedIn profiles that you want to skip, you can copy the following expression and change the words marked in bold according to your needs: